Grunet/cfn-trace/README.md

 ### Setup a Local OpenTelemetry Collector

-### Try it Out Using a Local AWS API Key and Secret
+### Try it Out Using a Local AWS Access Key and Secret

 ## CLI Reference